playcanvas/developer.playcanvas.com/content/en/user-manual/assets/fonts.md

 A Font asset contains an image with all the characters of the font that the user chose to include, and data related to how each character should be displayed.
 Font assets are used to render text using an [Element][1] component of type Text.
 To render text, add an Element component to an Entity set its type to Text and drag and drop the Font asset to the Font slot of the Element component.

 You can create a Font asset by uploading a font file ending in `.ttf` or `.otf`.
-We convert the uploaded font to a multi-channel signed distance field as described here https://github.com/Chlumsky/msdfgen.
+We convert the uploaded font to a multi-channel signed distance field.
 This makes a font keep its details at various sizes so you only need to upload one font and use the same one for every size you want to display.
 The technique might work better for some fonts than others.

 Here are the properties that you can edit for a Font asset in the Editor: